 With Microsoft Excel you can solve complex calculations and formulas rapidly.
 You can even use this software to calculate the amount of credit card interest you owe to your card provider.
 When you use Excel to perform these calculations, you do not have to spend much time writing things down because the software does most of the work for you.
 If you have your credit card statements available and understand how to create cells and formulas, you can calculate interest payments on Excel using built-in features of the program.

 Title your A1 cell “Interest.”
 Title your B1 cell the word “Period.”
 Title the third cell or C1 “Total.”
 Title D1 “Card Value.”
 Title E1 “Payment.”

-Enter the precise amount of periods for which you desire to count the interest payment in B2.
+Enter the precise amount of periods, usually months, for which you desire to count the interest payment in B2.
 For example, from your card origination date to the conclusion of your first month, enter the number “0.”
 For month number one, enter “1.”

 Enter the total sum of your payments for your card in C2.
 For example, if you plan to pay your card off in four years, multiply 4–the number of years–and 12–the number of months in each of those years–to figure out the number of times you must make a payment.

 Enter the command "ISPMT (A2,B2,C2,-D2)" in E2.
-This formula allows you to measure the amount of interest you paid during a certain time.
+This built-in Excel formula allows you to measure the amount of interest you paid or will during a certain time.